Foundation Certificate in Cyber Security (FCCS)

 We welcome all feedback and suggestions - please contact us at firstname.lastname@example.org if you are unsure about where to start or if would like help getting started.

-Welcome to the governance and risk learning path.
-This learning path will guide your through the various cyber and legal frameworks that impact cyber security.
-You will also learn about information assurance, risk management and treatment, service assurance & standards, software security assurance and threat modelling.
-The learning path is made up of 6 videos, and each is supported by a quick quiz to help you check your understanding as you work through them.
+Welcome to the Computing and Networking Fundamentals module.
+This module will help you to understand the fundamentals of computing, networking, the Internet, network security and communications, and virtualization and the cloud.
+The module is made up of seven videos and each is supported by a quick quiz to help you check your understanding as you work through them.

 About the Author